Effective Retail Distribution Strategies for 2025 and Beyond

 For niche or high-value items, limit availability strategically.

-2. Know your target market
+2. Know your target market and where they shop

 Understanding where your target audience shops and what they expect helps narrow down your options.
 Market segmentation helps tailor distribution channels accordingly.